The following table lists free TxDOT and FHWA engineering software to assist in highway

 PSTRS14-TxDOT Prestressed Concrete Beam Design/Analysis Program

 PSTRS14 has been developed and is maintained by the Texas Department of Transportation (TxDOT).
-The program is used to design/analyze standard and user defined non-standard simple span prestressed concrete beams with fully bonded draped, fully bonded straight, or partially debonded straight strands in accordance with the AASHTO Load and Resistance Factor Design (LRFD) Specifications (3rd Edition, 2004-2006, 4th Edition, 2007-2009, and 5th Edition, 2010), AASHTO Standard Specifications for Highway Bridges (15th Edition, 1994 Interim thru 17th Edition, 2002), or American Railway Engineering and Maintenance-of-Way Association (4th Edition, 2008-2009).
+The program can design and analyze standard and user defined non-standard, simple span prestressed concrete beams having fully bonded draped or straight strands, or partially debonded straight strands, in accordance with the AASHTO Load and Resistance Factor Design (LRFD) Specifications (3rd Edition, 2004-2006; 4th Edition, 2007-2009; 5th Edition, 2010; and 6th Edition, 2012), AASHTO Standard Specifications for Highway Bridges (15th Edition, 1994 Interim thru 17th Edition, 2002), or American Railway Engineering and Maintenance-of-Way Association (4th Edition, 2008-2009).

-Properties of standard I beams, Dbl-T beams, U beams, Slab beams, Box beams, TxGirder beams, and Decked Slab beams are included in the program's beam section library.
-User defined beam shapes can be designed/analyzed using the non-standard beam option.
+Properties of standard I beams, Dbl-T beams, U beams, Slab beams, Box beams, TxGirders, Decked Slab beams and X beams are included in the program's beam section library.
+User defined beam shapes can be designed and analyzed using the non-standard beam option.

 Used when Special Specification 5880 or Item 585 applies to construction projects.
 Prior to invoking these Ride Quality Specifications the user should read the Guidance Document [pdf, 3 pages, 25kb]from the Construction Division to determine the proper pay schedule for the type of construction work to be done.
 The user should also read the specification and the associated Test Method Tex-1001-S